locokit/locokit/docs/what-is-locokit.md

 ## Functionnaly, what is it ?

 **Functionnaly**, the **LocoKit** platform is a web platform allowing users to :
-* create database (with tables, related tables, ...), like a mini AirTable app
+* create database (with tables, related tables…), like a mini AirTable app
 * grant access to this data, according users permissions (via group)
 * visualize data, through a hierarchy of chapter / page / container / block, like a mini App
 * process data, by trigerring webhooks